dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/functions/pattern_matching.md

 ## Regular Expressions

-DuckDB's regex support is documented on the [Regular Expressions page](regular_expressions).
+dataminer's regex support is documented on the [Regular Expressions page](regular_expressions).